camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/repository.md

 ## Deploying a decision using the Repository Service

-You can use the Repository Service to create a new Deployment and add your DMN resources to it.
+Use the Repository Service to create a new Deployment and add DMN resources to it.
 For example the following code will create a new deployment for a DMN file in the classpath.